chtombleson/php-deploy/INSTALL.md

     $/home/deploy/ php deploy.php -site [sitename] -env [environment (testing | prod)] -rollback

 This command will remove the current release and revert back to a previous one.
-I only rolls back code changes, does not rollback any database changes.
+It only rolls back code changes, does not rollback any database changes.

 You can also rollback a setup this removes the code and any database and database user by running the following command: